hayleygayfer/COMP2511-Lab01/README.md

 3. You can convert between degrees and radians using `Math.toDegrees(theta)` and `Math.toRadians(theta)`.

-4. The formula for conversion between linear and angular velocity is `linear velocity = radius * angular velocity`.
+4. The formula for conversion between linear and angular velocity is `linear velocity = radius * angular velocity` i.e. `angular velocity = linear velocity / radius`.
+Think about what the 'radius' is here!

 ## Lab 01 - Exercise - Pineapple on Piazza 🍕